Danie-ZA/ToggleQuotes/README.md

 > Before using the automated deployment process, it is necessary to manually create a new plugin in JetBrains Marketplace to specify options like the license, repository URL, etc.
 > Please follow the [Publishing a Plugin][docs:publishing] instructions.

 ## FAQ

-### How to use Java in my project?

-Java language is supported by default along with Kotlin.
-Initially, the `/src/main/kotlin` directory is available with minimal examples.
-You can still replace it or add the `/src/main/java` directory to start working with Java language instead.

 ### How to disable *tests* or *build* job using the `[skip ci]` commit message?